WHAT IS HURLING?

 I DO NOT OWN A HURLEY OR KNOW HOW TO PROUNOUNCE A SLIOTAR...

 We have a variety of hurls for people to borrow when learning.
 Likewise we have a few loaner helmets.
-When you sign up and pay for membership in the club a shiny new hurl is included.
 To get started all you need is activewear (t-shirt & shorts) and a pair of shoes you can run in, cleats are highly recommended.
 Many of our players also invest in a set of shin guards as used for soccer or lacrosse.

 We will be doing everything to keep the initial costs as low as possible to encourage more participation in this crazy addicting game.